 Hyoscine-N-butylbromide, is a chemical derivative of hyoscine, which is chemically an alkaloid and was originally plant-derived, from the Solanaceae (nightshade) family.
 Atropine, another well-known antimuscarinic agent was also originally derived from a plant from the same family.

-Standard dosage in adults is 20 mg and usually administered IV or IM.
-It can also be given orally, rectally or subcutaneously, but these routes are generally avoided in imaging.
+In adults, the standard dosage is 20 mg usually administered IV or IM.
+It can also be given orally, rectally or subcutaneously, but these routes are generally avoided in imaging ref.

 In children, the IV dosage is 0.3 mg/kg up to a maximal 20 mg.

 Buscopan may cause an elevation in the heart rate - an antimuscarinic effect - and this may exacerbate symptoms in those with unstable cardiac disease: namely acute coronary syndrome, recurrent cardiac pain at rest, uncontrolled left ventricular failure, and recent ventricular arrhythmias.
-There is no concern in other cardiac disease, e.g. well-controlled ischaemic heart disease, atrial fibrillation etc.
+There is no concern in other cardiac diseases, e.g. well-controlled ischaemic heart disease, atrial fibrillation.